 Allocations to Local Government Units (ALGU).
-Special Purpose Fund (SPF) corresponding to legally mandated allocations for LGUs, whether appropriated in the annual GAA or automatic appropriations.
+Special Purpose Fund (SPF) corresponding to legally mandated allocations for Local Government Units (LGUs), whether appropriated in the annual General Appropriations Act (GAA) or automatic appropriations.

-1. Authorized in the GAA:
+- 1. Authorized in the GAA: - a.

-- a.
 Metropolitan Manila Development Authority (MMDA); - b.
-Special Shares in National Taxes, which include the following: - (i) Shares in Tobacco Excise Taxes: - (ii) Shares in the Utilization and Development of National Wealth; - (iii) Shares in Gross Income Tax Paid by all Business and Enterprises within the Cagayan Special Economic Zone: - (iv) Shares in Incremental Collections from Value-Added Tax (VAT);
+Special Shares in National Taxes, which include the following: - (i) Shares in Tobacco Excise Taxes; - (ii) Shares in the Utilization and Development of National Wealth; - (iii) Shares in Gross Income Tax Paid by all Business and Enterprises within the Cagayan Special Economic Zone; - (iv) Shares in Incremental Collections from Value-Added Tax (VAT);

-- (v) Shares in VAT in lieu of Franchise Tax; and - (vi) Shares in the 2% Special Privilege Tax. - National Government Transfers to LGUs, which include the following: - (i) Barangay Officials Death Benefits (BODB); - (ii) Local Government Support Fund (LGSF); and - (iii) Share from Fire Code Revenues. - d.
-National Government Transfers to BARMM, which include the following: - (i) Share in Taxes, Fees and Charges Collected in the BARMM; and - (ii) Special Development Fund (SDF).
+- (v) Shares in VAT in lieu of Franchise Tax; and - (vi) Shares in the 2% Special Privilege Tax. - c.
+National Government Transfers to LGUs, which include the following: - (i) Barangay Officials Death Benefits (BODB); - (ii) Local Government Support Fund (LGSF); and - (iii) Share from Fire Code Revenues. - d.
+National Government Transfers to Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), which include the following: - (i) Share in Taxes, Fees and Charges Collected in the BARMM; and - (ii) Special Development Fund (SDF).